ARM-software/SCP-firmware/doc/scp_firmware_threat_model.md

 system.
 PSCI agent generally is the trusted agent.
 The platform is responsible for securing the privileged agent.

+## Scope

+The SCP Firmware provides system SCMI agents like OSPM and PSCI control over hardware resources such as power domain gating, voltage supplies, clocks, sensors and counters.
+The scope of the threat model assets are the SCMI resources including devices and protocols.
+The trust boundary is between the SCMI Agents and the Firmware.

 ## SCP-Firmware Data Flow Diagrams

 ![SCP Firmware Data Flow Diagram](threat_model/Threat_model.drawio.svg)

-The SCP Firmware provides system agents like OSPM, PSCI, MCP, LCP, and RSS control over hardware resources such as power domain gating, voltage supplies, clocks, sensors and counters.
-The scope of the threat model assets are the SCMI resources including devices and protocols.
-The trust boundary is between the SCMI Agents and the SCP.

 ## Assumptions